ydumburs/opentok-video-api-postman-collection/README.md

 Refer to https://github.com/ydumburs/vonage-application-api-postman-collection/blob/main/README.md#using-postman-variables

 ## **Authentication**
-To make an OpenTok REST API request, you need to Authenticate using a HTTP header `X-OPENTOK-AUTH` along with a JWT generated from your API key and secret.
+To make requests to the OpenTok REST API, you need to authenticate using the `X-OPENTOK-AUTH` HTTP header along with a JWT generated from your API key and secret.

 JWT Generation Options:
-1. Use: https://jwt.io/ with payload exlained here https://tokbox.com/developer/rest/#authentication
+1. Use https://jwt.io/ to generate your JWT.
+The payload details are explained https://tokbox.com/developer/rest/#authentication
-2. Use a Python script exlained here https://tokbox.com/developer/rest/#authentication
+2. Use the Python script detailed here https://tokbox.com/developer/rest/#authentication
-3. You can also create a JWT using the `jsonwebtoken`.
-For convenience, configure the endpoint using the SDK and use the `Generate a JWT` request at the top of the Collection.
-This request includes a Postman post-request script that automatically stores the returned JWT in a Collection variable upon completion.
+3. You can also create a JWT using the `jsonwebtoken` library.
+For convenience, configure the endpoint using https://github.com/ydumburs/opentok-generate-jwt.
+Use the `Generate a JWT` request at the bottomn of the Collection.
+This request includes a Postman post-request script that automatically stores the returned JWT in a collection variable.
 ```
 // Postman Post-request script
 const response = pm.response.json();